srushti-714/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/CloudLabs.AI/AZ-204_01_lab_ak.md

 1. Return to the currently open **Command Prompt** window.
 Wait for the sign-in process to finish.

-1. At the command prompt, enter the following command, and then select Enter to list all the apps in your **ManagedPlatform** resource group:
+1. At the command prompt, enter the following command, and then select Enter to list all the apps in your **ManagedPlatform-[deployId]** resource group:

     ```
-    az webapp list --resource-group ManagedPlatform
+    az webapp list --resource-group ManagedPlatform-[deployId]
     ```

 1. Enter the following command, and then select Enter to find the apps that have the **imgapi\*** prefix:

     ```
-    az webapp list --resource-group ManagedPlatform --query "[?starts_with(name, 'imgapi')]"
+    az webapp list --resource-group ManagedPlatform-[deployId] --query "[?starts_with(name, 'imgapi')]"
     ```

 1. Enter the following command, and then select Enter to render only the name of the single app that has the **imgapi\*** prefix:

     ```
-    az webapp list --resource-group ManagedPlatform --query "[?starts_with(name, 'imgapi')].{Name:name}" --output tsv
+    az webapp list --resource-group ManagedPlatform-[deployId] --query "[?starts_with(name, 'imgapi')].{Name:name}" --output tsv
     ```

 1. Enter the following command, and then select Enter to change the current directory to the **Allfiles (F):\\Allfiles\\Labs\\01\\Starter\\API** directory that contains the lab files: